antoniofaienza93/SP2P/README.md

 # Peer-To-Peer System
-## SECOND CYCLE DEGREE IN COMPUTER SCIENCE
-## University of Bologna - Alma Mater Studiorum <br> A.A.
+## Second cycle degree in Computer Science <br> University of Bologna - Alma Mater Studiorum <br> A.A.
 2017/2018
 Antonio Faienza |
 ------------ |
 0000798822 |